 The dessert is made from pastry filled with frangipane or almond cream, a French-styled custard, then topped with sliced almonds and dusted with brown sugar.
 After baking, the desert puffs up nicely and has a brown, flaky outer look, and includes many layers.

 If you are a baker, you definitely know what this is.
 Jimmies are tiny sprinkles mostly used to decorate on top of a dessert.
-As a confectionary, they are totally edible and made from sugar or chocolate.
+As a confectionary, they are totally edible and mainly made from sugar.
+In fact, Jimmies refer to those made with chocolate.

 They add a little crunchy texture and sweetness to the icings, as well as various colors to make the cake more appealing.
 Some also use them in baked goods, as these are hardly melted compared to other types of sprinkles and cake add-ins.